Connecting the Dots: UV-Bright Companions of Little Red Dots as Lyman-Werner Sources Enabling Direct Collapse Black Hole Formation: Structural Modeling and SED Decomposition

 Using all available imaging, we investigate whether LRDs consist of a single compact source or contain physically distinct components at small projected separations.
 We developed a source-finding pipeline that identifies such components in two stages.

-First, we generate a segmentation mask for the 1.5\arcsec cutout using standard \texttt{photutils} detection \citep{larry_bradley_2025_14889440} on a high-SNR stack of all available bands.
+First, we generate a segmentation mask for the $1\arcsec5$ cutout using standard \texttt{photutils} detection \citep{larry_bradley_2025_14889440} on a high signal-to-noise ratio (SNR) stack of all available bands.
 This reliably identifies the primary red dot and any clearly separated neighbors.
 However, the resulting mask for the central LRD is often quite large, potentially obscuring companions that are distinct in the higher-resolution UV bands and very close but blended at longer wavelengths.

 To recover this substructure, we perform a second step by using only the short-wavelength bands (F070W-F150W).
-We make a new segmentation mask, allowing lower SNR ratio $>3$, and separated from the red centroid by at least 1 pixel.
+We make a new segmentation mask, allowing lower SNR $>3$, and separated from the red centroid by at least 1 pixel.
 This approach allows us to robustly identify single compact companions, multiple knots, or faint extended emission next to the compact red dot that would otherwise be lost within the central mask.

 Once components are identified, we assess their physical association with the LRD.
 For blue knots recovered directly within the central mask (via the second step), the projected separation is extremely small.
 We therefore assume these are intrinsic parts of the LRD system.
-This interpretation is further supported by the frequent presence of extended emission aligned with the same direction in the full multi-band images, as well as by visual confirmation that these components exhibit consistent dropout signatures, with vanishing flux shortward of the Lyman limit.
+This interpretation is further supported by the frequent presence of extended emission aligned with the same direction in the full multiband images, as well as by visual confirmation that these components exhibit consistent dropout signatures, with vanishing flux shortward of the Lyman limit.